 • Has the cat been dewormed and treated for fleas?

-Worming and flea treatments are an essential part of the preventative health care for any cat/kitten you rehome.
-Without these treatments, your furry friend may get ill and to treat this once they do could be quite costly and dangerous to their health.
+Worming and flea treatments are an essential part of preventative health care for any cat or kitten you rehome.
+Without these treatments, your furry friend may get ill, and treating this once they do could be quite costly and dangerous to their health.

 Camlist has offers for this for our buyers at no extra cost.
 You can check out our special offer for buyers here

 • Has the cat been microchipped?
-If yes, does the breeder/seller have the chip number for you to check?
+If yes, does the breeder or seller have the chip number for you to check?

-A microchip is important to make sure the cat/kitten hasn't been stolen from another owner, and to register your new furry friend under your name.
-It also helps you cross check the health records the seller provides to ensure they belong to the cat you are actually buying.
-Every pet above the age of 8 weeks is required to be microchipped.
+A microchip is important to make sure the cat or kitten hasn't been stolen from another owner and to register your new furry friend under your name.
+It also helps you cross-check the health records the seller provides to ensure they belong to the cat you are actually buying.
+Every pet over the age of 8 weeks is required to be microchipped.

 • Is the kitten older than 8 weeks?

-If they are the breeder they should be able to show you the mother and answer all questions you have, if they bought it from someone else you must inquire about why are they selling to ensure it is compliant with the laws and regulations.
+If they are the breeder, they should be able to show you the mother and answer all your questions.
+If they bought it from someone else, you must inquire about why they are selling it to ensure it is compliant with the laws and regulations.
 If they are the breeder, you should ask for the required council license document to ensure that they are licensed breeders.

-• Is the breeder/seller accepting to receive their payments through Camlist or are they insisting on PayPal or bank transfers?
+• Is the breeder or seller accepting to receive their payments through Camlist, or are they insisting on PayPal or bank transfers?

 Any payment you make on Camlist is protected by our Buyer Protection program.
 So your money is safe until you receive your new furry friend.
 If the seller insists on receiving their payment outside the app, this may be a warning sign of something fishy.